Argumentum Ad Nauseam – FT#15

 To be honest, it’s hardly fair even calling this an argument; it’s really just ‘pretending nobody has noticed that you’re lying’.

-And finally, some things we really don’t have time to talk about:
+The stories we really didn’t have time to talk about:

 • A federal judge has sentenced Michael Cohen to 3 years in prison for financial crimes, lying to congress, and campaign finance violations which were at the direction of President Trump.
 Seems like if Trump really wanted Hillary to get locked up he should have given her a job on his campaign.